-- •Prepare and manage a budget (if deemed appropriate for the size of your club). - •Keep records of accounts and present these to the Board/Committee. - Arrange invoicing, receipt of monies, banking and overall financial management of the club accounts, as approved by the Board/Committee. - •Preparation of the club's accounts annually. - •Arrange the audit (if required). - Present the accounts at the AGM. - •File the club's annual returns with Charities Services. - Job Description Template
+- Prepare and manage a budget (if deemed appropriate for the size of your club). - Keep records of accounts and present these to the Board/Committee. - Arrange invoicing, receipt of monies, banking and overall financial management of the club accounts, as approved by the Board/Committee. - Preparation of the club's accounts annually. - Arrange the audit (if required). - Present the accounts at the AGM. - File the club's annual returns with Charities Services.

+Job Description Template

-Legal Status of Clubs
+3. Legal Status of Clubs

-The majority of Special Olympics Clubs in New Zealand are incorporated as Charitable Trusts with the New Zealand Companies Office and are registered Charities with Charities Services.
-In these capacities, clubs have a range of responsibilities in operating in line with their charitable status, ensuring details are kept current and accurate, and filing annual returns.
+Special Olympics Clubs in New Zealand are incorporated as Charitable Trusts with the New Zealand Companies Office and are registered Charities with Charities Services.
+In these capacities, clubs have a range of responsibilities to operate in line with their charitable status, including ensuring details are kept current and accurate, and filing annual returns.

 Each Charitable Trust has a Trust Deed outlining the specific conditions under which it operates.
-These details can be found on the Charitable Trusts Register.
+These details can be found on the Charitable Trusts Register and must be reviewed at least every three years.